We understand that Patient consent may throw up a few questions and concerns, so we have tried to answer some of the FAQ's below:

 What is acceptable as patient consent?

-The best place for answers on what consent evidence is acceptable is the RCGP website, as they ultimately are the ones who decide what is acceptable in order to pass your exam.
+The best place for answers on what consent evidence is acceptable is the RCGP website, as they ultimately are the ones who decide what is acceptable in order for you to pass your exam.

 Dr Michael Mulholland (Vice Chair of Professional Development) has also summarised RCGP guidance on consent in a recent blog.